A Cohomology Theory for Planar Trivalent Graphs with Perfect Matchings: The cochain complex is invariant under flip moves

 \begin{proposition} Let $(G_1,M_1)$ and $(G_2,M_2)$ be two connected, planar trivalent graphs with perfect matchings.
 Then \end{proposition}

-The $1$-flip move is done with a disk whose boundary intersects the interior of a perfect matching edge (cf. Lemma~\ref{thm:bridge-is-in-perfectmatching}).
-Let $\Gamma$ be the initial perfect matching drawing and $\tilde{\Gamma}$ be the perfect matching drawing after a $1$-flip along edge $e_i\in M$.
-As in the $0$-flip case, the circles of a state $\Gamma_\alpha$ that do not pass through the $\alpha_i$-smoothing either remain the same (if they are outside the flipping disk) or are reflected (if they are in the flipping disk) in $\tilde{\Gamma}_\alpha$. \\
+A $1$-flip move is performed by choosing a disk whose boundary intersects the interior of a single perfect matching edge of the graph in a perfect matching graph (cf. Lemma~\ref{thm:bridge-is-in-perfectmatching}).
+Let $\Gamma$ be the initial perfect matching graph and $\tilde{\Gamma}$ be the perfect matching graph after a $1$-flip along edge $e_i\in M$.
+As in the $0$-flip case, the circles of a state $\Gamma_\alpha$ that do not pass through the $\alpha_i$-smoothing either remain the same (if they are outside the flipping disk) or are reflected (if they are in the flipping disk) in $\tilde{\Gamma}_\alpha$.

-The only circle left to consider is the circle that passes through the $\alpha_i$-smoothing: The proof of Lemma~\ref{lemma:k_alpha_is_k_alpha_prime} shows that, in $\Gamma_\alpha$, any circle that enters through one of the two arcs of $\alpha_i$ (for $\alpha_i=0$ or $\alpha_i=1$) must then exit through the other arc.
-The same must occur in $\tilde{\Gamma}_\alpha$, i.e., the circle in $\Gamma_\alpha$ that passes through $\alpha_i$ is the same circle in $\tilde{\Gamma}_\alpha$ except it travels in the opposite direction while inside the flipping disk.
-Therefore, if
+The only circle left to consider is the circle that passes through the $\alpha_i$-smoothing: The proof of Proposition~\ref{lemma:k_alpha_is_k_alpha_prime} shows that, in $\Gamma_\alpha$, any circle that enters through one of the two arcs of $\alpha_i$ (for $\alpha_i=0$ or $\alpha_i=1$) must then exit through the other arc.
+The same must occur in $\tilde{\Gamma}_\alpha$, i.e., the circle in $\Gamma_\alpha$ that passes through $\alpha_i$ is the same circle in $\tilde{\Gamma}_\alpha$ except it travels in the opposite direction while in the flipping disk.
+This means that if two circles in $\Gamma_\alpha$ merge to get one circle in $\Gamma_{\alpha'}$, then the same will occur for the corresponding circles in $\tilde{\Gamma}_\alpha$ and $\tilde{\Gamma}_{\alpha'}$.
+A similar correspondence occurs if one circle splits into two (the $\Delta$ map) or if a double point is introduced to a circle (the $A$ map).